3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

-The SC method is favoured, if the mean intensity on the grid points is required.
-This is for example the case when the scattering problem or the NLTE problem are tackled.
-All scattering codes listed in table \ref{tab:codes}, except for \PhoenixD \cite{Hauschildt2006} and \NLTED \citep{Steffen2015}, use the SC method to compute the the mean intensity $J$ at each grid point.
+All FGKM-type codes listed in Table \ref{tab:codes}, except for \Magritte \citep{deCeuster2022} and \NLTED \citep{Steffen2015}, use the SC method to compute the the mean intensity $J$ at each grid point.
 This requires repeated usage of the SC method for multiple directions.
 The resulting intensities at the grid points can be integrated via a weighted sum to yield $J$, see section \ref{sec:AngleQuadrature}.
 The value of $J$ has an impact on $S$ of each grid point and radiative transfer can be repeated with updated $S$ values.
 Coherent and isotropic scattering is additionally sometimes included in the continuum \citep[e.g.][]{Cayrel2004}, therefore the diffusion of spectral line shapes is often no great concern.

-The SC method is more easily vectorised than the LC method, especially on regular grids. \citet{Hauschildt2006} have shown that for strongly scattering atmospheres, the method of LC outperforms SC noticeably in terms of accuracy in $J$. \citet{Baron2007} point out that SC might make up for this with an increased grid resolution, since their SC implementation has lower memory requirements.
-The \NLTED code \citep{Steffen2015} used to compute the NLTE statistical equilibrium uses the LC scheme.
+SC and LC are equivalent for 1D homogeneous atmospheres or if the rays cross a grid point in each horizontal layer, i.e. when there is no need for horizontal interpolation. \citet{Hauschildt2006} have shown that for strongly scattering atmospheres, the method of LC outperforms SC in terms of accuracy in $J$, however, this test was carried out on a very high angular resolution ($64^2$ angles). \citet{Baron2007} point out that SC might make up for the lack of accuracy with an increased grid resolution, since their SC implementation has lower memory requirements.